AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!NOTE]
 >
->The configuration wizard supports multiple multiple dataviews and channels and is different from the earlier version that only supported one data view and only the web channel.
+>The configuration wizard supports multiple dataviews and channels and is different from the earlier version that only supported one data view and only the web channel.
 You have to select a sandbox and connection before you can select one or more data views in the [Data views](#data-views) section.
 The configurations for **[!UICONTROL Experience capture]**, **[!UICONTROL Data collection]** and **[!UICONTROL Header overrides]** are channel dependent and are part of each of the channels you configure in the [Channels](#channels) section.

 To access the Content Analytics configuration